infinum/android-handbook/Project architecture/MVVM.md

 Nowadays, coroutines are significantly dominating over other solutions (such as RxJava) for asynchronous programming in Android.
 Coroutines are extremely lightweight (due to their support for suspension - ability to run many coroutines on a single thread) and they have built-in cancellation support.
 On top of that, coroutines lead to fewer memory leaks (by using structured concurrency) and they provide a nice Jetpack integration.

-Sooner or later, coroutines will start offering more and more features which will not be present in RxJava, thus, if you are using Kotlin as a primary programming language for Android development, migrating your app from RxJava to coroutines is a safe bet.
+Using coroutines and Kotlin for Android development goes hand in hand.
+If you are using RxJava our suggestion would be to migrate to coroutines.
+To help you with migration you can covert RxJava code to coroutines using libraries like [kotlinx-coroutines-rx3](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-rx3/)

 ## Implementation